 With few models of an instrumentalist turned singer-songwriter, Tal has broken extraordinary new ground.
 As Jackson Browne acknowledged, “I can’t think of another instrumentalist that has ventured into the area that Tal now has, when it comes to writing and singing songs from her own experience.”

-“I began singing and writing songs with words when I first picked up a guitar at 14.
-When I arrived in the States a couple of years later, I quickly became fixated on guitar and then the bass and I stepped away from lyric writing.
-“Speaking music” was a very natural way for me to express myself.
-My bass became both my weapon and my shield, but that ran its course.
-That’s when I began writing song with lyrics again and creating this album.”
+“I began singing and writing songs with words when I first picked up a guitar at 14,” said Tal.
+“When I arrived in the States a couple of years later, I quickly became fixated on guitar and then the bass and I stepped away from lyric writing.
+After years of being on the road and playing constantly, I really started to miss songwriting.
+That’s when I began writing songs with lyrics again and creating this album.”